8 Best Practices to Promote Electricity Safety at Work

 - Who is watching the workspace and controlling foot traffic?

-8. Plan for the Worst, Expect the Best
+8. Electrical Fires: Plan for the Worst, Expect the Best

 Electrical incidents can lead to electrical fires.
-That means extinguishers, access, inspection and training matter.
+That means extinguishers, inspections and training matter.

 If you’re not sure what compliance looks like for portable extinguishers at your site, this resource breaks down key requirements and maintenance basics for fire extinguishers.